joseVarelaAldas/ROS-Crowbot/README.md

 # ROS-Crowbot
-To use this tool noetic ROS with python dependencies is required
+To use this tool noetic ROS with python dependencies is required.
 # Preparation
 Upload the arduino program to the Crowbot robot (install the necessary libraries and setup network data).